 6. Finally, now that the lead generation machine is in place, leads are coming in and you have a grip on your costs for generating them, there should be a monthly meeting to discuss results from the prior month.
 While you don’t want to be susceptible to knee-jerk decision making, you also want to pay attention to what they sales team is seeing.
 Learn from the data and sales team feedback to shift efforts without losing consistency.
 We recently worked with an operator that was nearly full, but had lingering occupancy for its two-story cottages.
 We shifted digital ad imaging, focused blog and email marketing to cottage offerings, shifted imagery and messaging in print ads and on landing pages, and the occupancy issue was resolved in less than 90 days.
 As soon as the cottage issue was resolved, a half-dozen single-room apartments vacated.
 Again, we shifted messaging to address this new occupancy issue.
 It’s through this monthly check-in and reviewing of sales-leads data, website and email metrics, and more that we can have an informed discussion and shift tactics wisely.
 If you are not carefully reviewing the data you’re tracking, you are missing a big opportunity.

 While senior living operators face staffing, regulatory and other day-to-day issues, lead generation should be a top priority.
-Every empty bed equates to thousands of lost revenue that could be directed to enhancing the bottom line.
+Every empty bed equates to thousands of dollars in lost revenue that could be directed to enhancing the bottom line.
 For every operator, having a plan, clear goals, a leads tracking system and a quality team driving your lead generation activities will get you positive results and closer to peak occupancy.